tarsur909/SF_NBA/README.md

-# SFNBA
+# SF_NBA
 ## _Simulate and Forecast NBA Games Quickly and Efficiently_

-SFNBA is a Python library for simulating NBA games between custom teams and for forecasting NBA player stats in future games.
-SFNBA uses high-performing machine learning models trained on Basketball-Reference data from nearly every player who has played in a basketball game since 1970.
+SF_NBA is a Python library for simulating NBA games between custom teams and for forecasting NBA player stats in future games.
+SF_NBA uses high-performing machine learning models trained on Basketball-Reference data from nearly every player who has played in a basketball game since 1970.
 See paper for details and citations.

 - Decide whether to forecast or simulate
 - Call the respective class